-A conclusion section must be included and should indicate clearly the advantages, limitations and possible applications of the paper.
-Discuss about future work.
+A conclusion section must be included and should indicate clearly the advantages, limitations, and possible applications of the paper.
+Discuss future work.

-An acknowledgement section may be presented after the conclusion, if desired.
-Individuals or units other than authors who were of direct help in the work could be acknowledged by a brief statement following the text.
+An acknowledgment section may be presented after the conclusion if desired.
+Individuals or units other than authors who were of direct help in work could be acknowledged by a brief statement following the text.

 L. REFERENCE FORMATTING

-There are strict requirements on reference formatting at submission stage.
-Author should be preparing references according to following examples and the reference style should be consistent where applicable, author(s) name(s), journal title/book title, chapter title/article title, year of publication, volume number/book chapter and the pagination must be present.
+There are strict requirements on reference formatting at the submission stage.
+The author should be preparing references according to the following examples, and the reference style should be consistent where applicable, author(s) name(s), journal title/book title, chapter title/article title, year of publication, volume number/book chapter, and the pagination must be present.
 Use of DOI is highly encouraged.
-The reference style used by the journal will be also applied to the accepted article at the proof stage.
-Note that missing data will be highlighted at proof stage for the author to correct.
+The reference style used by the journal will also be applied to the accepted article at the proof stage.
+Note that missing data will be highlighted at the proof stage for the author to correct.